-Pediatric patients - Administer gadobutrol injection by power injector or manually, followed by a normal saline flush to ensure complete administration of the contrast.
-Cardiac MRI s dailaged.
+inster gadobutrol injection by power injector or manually, followed by a flush of 0.9% Sodium Chloride Injection, USP to ensure complete administration Cardiac MRI stress agent.

-2.3 Drug Handling • Visually inspect gadobutrol injection for particulate matter and discoloration prior to administration.
-Do not use the solution if it is discolored, if particulate matter is present or if the butto liniection with other medications and do not administer gadobutrol iniection in the same intravenous line simultaneously with other medications because of the
+Administer gadobutrol injection through a separate intravenous line in the contralateral arm if concomitantly providing a continuous infusion of a pharmacologic ct gadobutrol injection for particulate matter and discoloration prior to administration.
+Do not use the solution if it is discolored, if particulate Island inspect gaudoutor injection for part clause matter and usecontation prior to administration.
+Do not use the solution in it is disconted, in particular matter is present or if the container appears damaged.
+Do not mix gadobutrol injection with other medications and do not administer gadobutrol injection in the same intravenous line simultaneously with other medications because of the potential for chemical incompatibility.
+Instructions of the device manufacturer must be followed.